-Of course, you can also see how I personally organize my photos (if you want to get uber organized like me)!!
+Of course, you can also see how I organize my photos (if you want to get uber organized like me)!!

 Here is a quick chart to show how your file system could look:

-2. Naming Files.
-Simply putting files into your folders may still not be the most efficient method.
-While a photo with the name IMG_1234 may be fine as it is filed under the right year, it may be necessary to use a more detailed name for documents.
+Merely putting files into your folders may still not be the most efficient method.
+While a photo with the name IMG_1234 may be OK as long as you file it under the right year, it may be necessary to use a more detailed name for documents.
 For instance, if you have a receipt for the new lawn mower you purchase in May, you could name the file something like this: